 Oregano is very closely related to sweet marjoram.
 Its leaves are somewhat fuzzy, bright green, and small.
 Oregano has a long history of culinary and medicinal applications, particularly in Greek and Italian cuisines.
 Oregano is a mountainous herb that thrives in dry heat, though it grows pretty readily in a range of climates.
 Unlike many herbs in the mint family, oregano is somewhat bitter.
 It's highly aromatic and has a warm, round flavor profile.
 There are multiple popular oregano varietals- Mexican oregano is commonly found in the U.S. and adds a stronger, spicier element than standard Greek oregano.
 Oregano complements tomatoes and garlic wonderfully; it was first introduced to a large American audience by WWII soldiers who came home wanting the "pizza herb" they ate overseas.
-Oregano has a long-standing reputaion in folk medicine for its antioxident and antibacterial properties and is generally considered to be a "cleansing" herb.
+Oregano has a long-standing reputation in folk medicine for its antioxidant and antibacterial properties and is generally considered to be a "cleansing" herb.

 Recipes with Oregano